aragisxarpeti-art/Jill-Valentina-Battlesuit/README.md

 1. Block out and retopologize the armor in Blender with performance-friendly polycount.
 2. Paint black/cobalt textures; export DDS (BC7 for color, BC5 for normals) and author BGSM materials.
 3. Skin and weight the mesh in Outfit Studio to the female body reference.
-4. Duplicate a vanilla combat armor record in the Creation Kit, point to your meshes/materials, and add a Chemistry Station recipe under "Guardian Gear".
+4. Duplicate a vanilla combat armor record in the Creation Kit, point to your meshes/materials, and add a Chemistry Station recipe under "Guardian Gear" with ingredients (e.g., adhesive + ballistic fiber + leather).
 5. Package the Data folder (Meshes, Textures, Materials, ESP/ESL) into a zip for NMM installation.

 ## Detailed workflow